splitnines/iosxe_chatbot/iosxe_prompt.md

 An answer respone should look like this:

 {"answer": "IP address 10.1.100.3 is assigned to interface GigabitEthernet1"}

+The JSON schema for an answer response is:
+{
+  "type": "object",
+  "minProperties": 1,
+  "maxProperties": 1,
+  "patternProperties": {
+    "^.*$": {
+      "type": "string"
+    }
+  },
+  "additionalProperties": false
+}

 You may be as verbose with your answers as is neccesary.